Introducing the topic

 Step two: Building relationships with Facebook supporters by making them feel seen and heard.

 Actively manage comments on your posts

 One of the most important activities you can take on Facebook is liking and replying to your comments.
 At our core, people want to be seen, heard and cared for.
 Actively managing your comments shows your followers you appreciate and care about them.

-If you don’t have a ActionSprout account, you can use the inbox on your Facebook page.
+You can use the inbox on your Facebook page.